Valmik2004/Day-Wise-Tasks-Internship-Springboard-Internship/README.md

 # Day-Wise-Tasks-Internship-Springboard-Internship
-This repository contains all the Python tasks completed during the Infosys Springboard Internship Period.
+This repository contains all the Python tasks ompleted during the Infosys Springboard Internship Period.